PREETSONI-1999/rayTracing/README.md

 Think of the renderer as a movie projector and textures as film reels.
 The projector (renderer) can show images, but only if you give it a film reel (texture) to display.
 The projector itself does not contain the images.

 ## Important Concepts :
+To shade objects according to lighting in the scene (not the camera).

 To represent objects in local coordinate systems and then map (transform) them to global coordinate system is a powerful technique which keeps things very simple